Why are there so many stepfamilies or blended families?

 As a clinical psychologist at the Baylor College of Medicine, Dr. Bray often did therapy with stepfamilies and was concerned that nearly 70% of second marriages fail.

-The National Institutes of Health financially backed his research project (as they did Dr. Gottman’s research).
+The National Institutes of Health financially backed his research project (as they did Dr. Gottman’s).
 They wanted to help discover the best practice for making stepfamilies work better.

-Dr. Bray found each blended family had its particular unique struggle.
-But there were, generally speaking, three styles and three life stages that predicted whether the family would function reasonably well.
+Dr. Bray found that each blended family faced a unique struggle.
+However, three styles and three life stages generally predicted whether the family would function reasonably well.

-Bray’s research described 3 distinct styles of stepfamilies.
+Bray’s research described three distinct styles of stepfamilies.

-• Matriarchal.
+- Matriarchal.
 In the matriarchal Stepfamily, the mother is the emotional hub of the family.
-She is self-possessed, dominant, and effective at managing her family… and she isn’t comfortable sharing parenting responsibilities with her new partner.
+She is self-possessed, authoritative, and effective at managing her family… and isn’t comfortable sharing parenting responsibilities with her new partner.

-• Neo-Traditional.
-In the neo-traditional blended family, the parents put a greater emphasis on the quality of the relationship than their own personal preferences.
-This was the healthiest style because of their focus on teamwork and family collaboration.
+- Neo-Traditional.
+In the neo-traditional blended family, the parents emphasize the quality of the relationship more than their personal preferences.
+This style is the healthiest because it emphasizes teamwork and family collaboration.

-• Romantic.
-This style of a stepfamily is the most prone to failure because expectations are unreasonably high, while resilience in the face of thwarted expectations is rather low.
-This style tends toward profound early disappointment and divorce.
+- Romantic.
+This style of stepfamily is the most prone to failure because expectations are unreasonably high, and resilience in the face of thwarted expectations is relatively low.
+It tends toward profound early disappointment and divorce.

-Bray’s research shows that all 3 styles have their good days and bad.
+Bray’s research shows that all three styles have their good days and bad.
 There is a predictable arc to stepfamily dynamics.

 However, adolescence can often be a profound stressor.
 Behavioral issues arise, and step-parents often wield discipline too quickly and too heavy a hand.
 These dynamics often bring step-parents and bio-parents into bickering and open conflict.